TeyimPila/git-tuts/README.md

 git checkout -b development
 ```

-I am done with html
+I am done with html for the login page
 I am done with css for login page